 How is it treated?

-How can I take care of myself or my child?
+How can I take care of myself?

 Reviewed for medical accuracy by faculty at the Wilmer Eye Institute at Johns Hopkins.
 Web site: http://www.hopkinsmedicine.org/wilmer/